tainacan/tainacan-wiki/dev/exposers.md

 **Bool $accept_no_mapper**

-Indicates whether this exposer accept to serve data in its native form, without any mapping standards.
+Indicates whether this exposer accepts to serve data in its native form, without any mapping standards.

 ```php
 <?php